+Should I refinance or pay off mortgage?
+This is a question that many will ask at some point.
 If you have the savings, or can afford to sell an investment, paying off your mortgage early or making a partial, lump-sum payment might be right for you.
 Or you might decide that with today’s low interest rates, refinancing is the way to go.
 Here are some points to consider before you decide.

 Q: Can I use a cash out refinance as a strategy for buying a second home?

 A: Yes.
 If you’ve owned your current home for years, it likely has gained value over time and even more so in the current climate of low housing inventory.
 If you aren’t ready to sell, you could refinance and use the cash out as a down payment on a second home.
 Keep in mind that with a cash out refinance you are paying off the balance of the original loan plus getting cash out, thereby increasing the amount of the loan, raising your monthly payments and starting over in terms of paying more in interest initially, in addition to paying refinancing transaction costs.

 Q: What should I consider when refinancing without taking cash out?

 A: The interest expenses during the life of the new loan are additional charges and might pose a hidden cost.
 So be sure to weigh the reduction in monthly payments you may gain with a lower interest rate versus the overall savings over the life of the loan.
 Review the terms of your current mortgage to see if there’s a prepayment penalty.
 In some cases you lender might be willing to waive the repayment if you refinance with the same lender.
 Also if the number of months it will take to pay on your refinance significantly exceeds the number of payments you had left on your original loan, you could be paying a lot of extra interest when you refinance.

 Q: What are the benefits of paying off my mortgage early?